2018 Annual Report

-As you’ll see while you browse through this report to the community, we’re making a difference in Southern Indiana by focusing on these three core areas – community leadership, grants and scholarships, and personal philanthropy – and it’s all because of your support.
-This is our home, and we’re driven by you to make Southern Indiana the best it can be.
+As you’ll see in this report to the community, we’re making a difference in Southern Indiana – and it’s all possible because of your support.
+This is our home and we’re driven by you to make Southern Indiana the best it can be.
 We hope to inspire you to get involved and make an impact.
 And, when you’re ready, give us a call and find out how you can join us on our journey to make this the best community it can be.

 President and CEO Chair, Board of Directors